Corporate Sponsorship and Playbill Advertising

 Sponsoring a show at LCT provides your company with valuable marketing benefits such as logo placement, promotion on our website and social media, special recognition, and much more!

-The Lion, The Witch, and The Wardrobe sponsored by Morgan Stanley - Jim Richardson
+Charlie and the Chocolate Factory sponsored by Morgan Stanley - Jim Richardson

 LCT is funded in part by LexArts Fund for the Arts, the National Endowment for the Arts, the Shubert Foundation, the Kentucky Arts Council, the National Endowment for the Arts, the Kentucky Humanities Council and through the generosity of our many grantors including: